Would You Like to Submit an Article to Hearing Life?

 - It is important to use the proper terminology when talking about those with hearing loss.
 HLAA serves people with hearing loss, and the terminology used in your article should reflect that.
 The umbrella term for all people who have hearing loss is “people with hearing loss.”
 The subcategories are “deaf people” and “hard of hearing people” or “people who are deaf or hard of hearing.”
 Similarly, use “people with disabilities,” or “people who are disabled.”
 Do not say “the hearing impaired,” “the deaf,” or “the hard of hearing.”
 Don’t categorize the individual by his or her disability.
 The emphasis should always be on the person.

 - Promotional material is not accepted in article format.
 We do not print articles that promote any product or service.
-Articles can contain mention of products and services but the information must be put forth in a fair, unbiased and educational way.
-Companies and manufacturers are invited to advertise with us.
+Absolutely no product placement is permitted as is considered an indirect form of advertising.
+Articles can contain mention of products and services but the information must be put forth in a fair, unbiased and educational way and all competing products must be listed.
+Companies and manufacturers are invited to advertise in HLAA media including “advertorials” where products are promoted in the text; however, HLAA labels the content “advertising” so it does not appear an as an HLAA endorsement.

 - Articles should be submitted electronically.
 The preferred file format is Microsoft Word (.doc or .docx) or other similar text file.
 If necessary, you can type or paste the text directly in an email.
 Please do not use any publishing program such as PageMaker or Publisher.